 Deferred taxes are provided on a liability method whereby deferred tax assets are recognized for deductible temporary differences and operating loss and tax credit carry forwards and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax bases.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The Company has evaluated Staff Accounting Bulletin No. 118 regarding the impact of the decreased tax rates of the Tax Cuts & Jobs Act.
 Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.
-The U.S. federal income tax rate of 26% is being used due to the new tax law recently enacted.
+The U.S. federal income tax rate of 21% and 5% for state is being used.